 There is also some potential that musical and linguistic features may be related, although past analyses of such relationships between musical features and linguistic lineages have found relatively weak correlations (Brown et al., 2014; Matsumae et al., 2021; Passmore et al., Under review).

-NB: This agreement had a different timeline from that eventually adopted, because after beginning the process of scheduled review and discussing the issue of confirmation bias with our editor, we concluded that we needed to modify our planned level of bias control from Level 6 (“No part of the data that will be used to answer the research question yet exists and no part will be generated until after IPA [In Principle Accepantce] (so-called ‘primary RR’)” to Level 2 (“At least some data/evidence that will be used to answer the research question has been accessed and partially observed by the authors, but the authors certify that they have not yet sufficiently observed the key variables within the data to be able to answer the research question AND they have taken additional steps to maximise bias control and rigour (e.g., conservative statistical threshold, recruitment of a blinded analyst, robustness testing, the use of a broad multiverse/specification analysis, or other approaches for controlling risk of bias)”; cf. “Registered Reports with existing data”).
+NB: This agreement had a different timeline from that eventually adopted, because after beginning the process of scheduled review and discussing the issue of confirmation bias with our editor, we concluded that we needed to modify our planned level of bias control from Level 6 (“No part of the data that will be used to answer the research question yet exists and no part will be generated until after IPA [In Principle Accepantce] (so-called ‘primary RR’)”) to Level 2 (“At least some data/evidence that will be used to answer the research question has been accessed and partially observed by the authors, but the authors certify that they have not yet sufficiently observed the key variables within the data to be able to answer the research question AND they have taken additional steps to maximise bias control and rigour (e.g., conservative statistical threshold, recruitment of a blinded analyst, robustness testing, the use of a broad multiverse/specification analysis, or other approaches for controlling risk of bias)”; cf. “Registered Reports with existing data”).